d18c7db/FPGA_1942/readme.md

 This has been implemeted on a custom FPGA board called the Pipistrello based on a Spartan LX45 and designed by Saanlima.com (discontinued) but it should work on any FPGA able to fit the design and all the game ROMs.
-Game controller options are PS2 Keyboard or a Nintendo Gamecube Controller Video output can be via analog VGA and/or digital DVID directly to your monitor.
+Game controller options are PS2 Keyboard or a Nintendo Gamecube Controller.
+Video output can be via analog VGA and/or digital DVID directly to your monitor.

 ## Known Errors: ##